Chocolate Banana Brownies

 • Add the chia seeds to the chocolate mixture and stir to combine.

 • Slice the ripe bananas and add slices to the bowl with the chocolate.
-Use a fork and mash the banana slices up against the side of the bowl.
+Use a fork and mash the banana slices.
 Add the applesauce and water and stir this all together.
 Set aside.

 • In a mixing bowl, combine the flour, baking powder, salt, and sugar.
 Stir to combine.